capnproto/capnproto/style-guide.md

 KJ instead prefers event loop concurrency.
 In this model, each event callback is effectively a transaction; it does not need to worry about concurrent modification within the body of the function.

-Every object either belongs to a specific thread (who is allowed to read and modify it) or is transitively immutable (in which case all threads can safely read it concurrently).
+Multiple threads may exist, but each one has its own event loop and is treated as sort of a lightweight process with shared memory.
+Every object in the process either belongs to a specific thread (who is allowed to read and modify it) or is transitively immutable (in which case all threads can safely read it concurrently).
 Threads communicate through asynchronous message-passing.
-The only big difference between threads compared to using separate processes is that threads may transfer ownership of in-memory objects as part of a message send.
+In fact, the only big difference between KJ-style threads compared to using separate processes is that threads may transfer ownership of in-memory objects as part of a message send.

-Note that with hardware transactional memory, it may become possible to execute a single event loop across multiple CPU cores while behaving equivalently to a single thread.
+Note that with hardware transactional memory, it may become possible to execute a single event loop across multiple CPU cores while behaving equivalently to a single thread, by executing each event callback as a hardware transaction.
 If so, this will be implemented as part of KJ's event loop machinery, transparently to apps.

 ### Lazy input validation